okcashpro/okcash/docs/docs/core/characterfile.md

 # 📝 Character Files

 Character files are JSON-formatted configurations that define an AI character's personality, knowledge, and behavior patterns.
-This guide explains how to create effective character files for use with Eliza agents.
+This guide explains how to create effective character files for use with OKai agents.

 ---